hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Notification Types

-In Monika, currently we provided multiple notifications type.
-We are implementing email notifications through sendgrid, mailgun, smtp and webhook.
+In `Monika`, we provide multiple notification channels.
+Notifications are available through sendgrid, mailgun, smtp and webhook.

 ## Configurations

-Notifications can be send through multiple processes and mail accounts, define through configurations as in the config.json.example.
+Notifications can be sent through multiple channels and mail accounts, each are defined through configuration such as in the file `config.json.example` below.

 ```json
 "notifications": [